Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 |---|---|---|

 Important for expiry reminders: The reminder fires on the day that is exactly expiry_reminder_days before the expiry date.
-For example, with a 7-day setting, a certificate expiring on March 10 triggers a reminder on March 3 (the morning job on March 3 sends it).
-There is no second reminder — only one email per certificate.
+For example, with a 7-day setting, a credential expiring on March 10 triggers a reminder on March 3 (the morning job on March 3 sends it).
+There is no second reminder — only one email per credential.

 Common Setup Scenarios